 1. How do I find out if I have been elected to Phi Beta Kappa?

 You will receive a MyUCLA notification in the election period you qualify for.
 If you are still unsure if you have been elected, you may contact us on Message Center.
 Please be sure to include your UCLA student ID number and the quarter you graduated.

 2. How do I get considered for Phi Beta Kappa?
 Do I apply?

 Students are initially evaluated for consideration based on the degree expected term (consideration in Senior Year & some exceptional Juniors), UC units completed, and GPA.
 For Spring and Summer candidates, Winter units and GPA will be included.
 There is NO application and thus no need to apply.
 The election criteria and schedule are listed in the “About” section.

 3. I’m not in the College of Letters and Science.
 Am I still eligible for Phi Beta Kappa?

-Yes, all students that meet the eligibility requirements will be reviewed regardless of UCLA college/school affiliation.
+Yes, all students who meet the eligibility requirements will be reviewed regardless of UCLA college/school affiliation.
 However, please bear in mind not all students will have access to view their election status.
-To verify your election to PBK, please contact the PBK coordinator as outlined above at 310-825-4112.
+To verify your election to PBK, please contact the PBK coordinator via Message Center.